rubinelli/sheetdrop/readme.md

 ### File definitions

 The configuration for each file/table is loaded from the `file_definitions` directory.
-Each file in this directory should contain a single configuration class.
+Each file in this directory should contain a single configuration object.
 This is an example of a valid configuration:
 ```python
 import pandera as pa
 from sheetdrop.configuration import Configuration